zhqu1148980644/TMP/leetcode/97-Interleaving-String.md

 - This problem can be thought as the worst case when aligning two DNA/Protein sequence with not a single pair of bases aligned.
 - So, it's a dynamic programming problem with no diagonal path in the 2d dp table.
-- Since the path may be not unique and the problem doesn't require the full path, we can solve it in `O(n)` space.
+- Since the problem doesn't require the full path, we can solve it in `O(n)` space.

 ```c++
 class Solution {